Optometry BSc (Hons)

 There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living while studying.

-This course isnot currently available for international students requiring a Tier 4 visa to study in the UK.
+This course isnot currently available for international students requiring Student Route visa sponsorship to study in the UK.
 For students living in the UK and assessed as international fee status, the following fees will apply:

 |Full-time per year (120 credit modules) per year||£13,200|